Things to do in St. Augustine with kids

 Act Like a Pirate at the Pirate and Treasure Museum

+This museum has an entire collection of authentic pirate artifacts.
 During your visit, you can all learn how to tie knots and steer a ship.
 You can walk into a tavern and see the inside of Port Royal’s replica.

 Visit the Castillo de San Marcos National Monument

 History is everywhere at the Castillo de San Marcos National Monument.
 It is the oldest masonry fort in the US.
-The staff is dressed in period clothing to make your visit feel more authentic.
+The staff is dressed in period clothing to make your visit more authentic.

 Get Wet at the Splash Pad